Dublin Regulation

+As part of the third phase of CEAS, the Dublin III Regulation is to be replaced by the New Pact on Migration and Asylum in 2026.

 History

 The Dublin regime was originally established by the Dublin Convention, which was signed in Dublin, Ireland on 15 June 1990, and first came into force on 1 September 1997 for the first twelve signatories (Belgium, Denmark, France, Germany, Greece, Ireland, Italy, Luxembourg, the Netherlands, Portugal, Spain and the United Kingdom), on 1 October 1997 for Austria and Sweden, and on 1 January 1998 for Finland.
 While the convention was only open to accession by member states of the European Communities, Norway and Iceland, non-member states, concluded an agreement with the EC in 2001 to apply the provisions of the Convention in their territories.

+Incorporation of the Dublin framework under EU law

 The Dublin II Regulation was adopted in 2003, replacing the Dublin Convention in all EU member states except Denmark, which has an opt-out from implementing regulations under the area of freedom, security and justice.
 An agreement with Denmark on extending the application of the Regulation to Denmark came into force in 2006.
 A separate protocol also extended the Iceland-Norway agreement to Denmark in 2006.
 The provisions of the Regulation were also extended by a treaty to non-member states Switzerland on 1 March 2008, which on 5 June 2005 voted by 54.6% to ratify it, and Liechtenstein on 1 April 2011.
 A protocol subsequently made this agreement also applicable to Denmark.